Perinatal Palliative Care Program

 The Pregnancy and Infant Loss Program recognizes that perinatal loss is a unique and lifelong parental and bereavement experience.
 Whether a perinatal loss occurs early in pregnancy or at the time of delivery, Meriter is dedicated to providing families with specialized care utilizing a compassionate, family-centered and holistic approach.

 Threads of Remembrance

 A special collection of infant gown designs have been created for our Threads of Remembrance Program through a unique partnership between Meriter and the UW-Madison Department of Human Ecology Textile and Apparel Design Division.
 Gown designs meet the special needs of very tiny infants and support parents' natural grieving process.
-Gowns are for families cared for at UnityPoint Health – Meriter hospital and are available for sale to other birthing facilities for their own perinatal bereavement programs.
+Gowns are for families cared for at UnityPoint Health – Meriter and are available for sale to other birthing facilities for their own perinatal bereavement programs.

 For more information about the Meriter Perinatal Palliative Care Program or other component of the Pregnancy and Infant Loss Program, please contact us at (608) 417-6667.